 Prevent Illness and Injury While There

-- Prevent Bug bites: Mosquito-borne illnesses such as Zika, dengue, and chikungunya may be found in these areas.
+- Prevent bug bites.
+Mosquito-borne illnesses such as Zika, dengue, and chikungunya may be found in these areas.
 Travelers should take steps to prevent bug bites.
-Malaria is also a risk in Haiti and parts of the Dominican Republic, so travelers should talk to their doctor or health care provider about taking medicine to prevent it.
+Malaria is also a risk in some areas outside of the United States, so travelers should talk to their doctor or health care provider about taking medicine to prevent it.

 Vaccines Recommended for Evacuees of a Disaster

-If immunization records are not available, adults over 18 years of age should receive the following recommended immunizations:
+If immunization records are not available, adults over 18 years should receive the following recommended immunizations:

 - Adolescent/adult formulation tetanus and diphtheria toxoids and acellular pertussis vaccine (Tdap) if not previously received no matter when last dose of Td was given.

-- Pneumococcal polysaccharide vaccine (PPSV23) and Pneumococcal conjugate vaccine (PCV13) for adults 65 years of age or older.
+- Pneumococcal polysaccharide vaccine (PPSV23) and Pneumococcal conjugate vaccine (PCV13) for adults 65 years or older.

-- Pneumococcal conjugate vaccine (PCV13) and PPSV23 for adults 19 years of age or older with an immunocompromising condition.
+- Pneumococcal conjugate vaccine (PCV13) and PPSV23 for adults 19 or older with an immunocompromising condition.

 The following vaccines should be given to evacuees living in crowded group settings, unless the person has written documentation of having already received them:

-- Influenza: Everyone 6 months of age or older should receive influenza vaccine.
+- Influenza.
+Everyone 6 months or older should receive influenza vaccine.

-- Varicella: Everyone 12 months of age or older should receive one dose of this vaccine unless they have a documented record of immunization or documentation of health care provider diagnosed of chickenpox or shingles.
+- Varicella.
+Everyone 12 months or older should receive one dose of this vaccine unless they have a documented record of immunization or documentation of health care provider diagnosed of chickenpox or shingles.

-- MMR: everyone 12 months of age or older and born during or after 1957 should receive one dose of this vaccine unless they have a documented record of 2 doses of MMR or other evidence of immunity.
+- MMR.
+Everyone 12 months of age or older and born during or after 1957 should receive one dose of this vaccine unless they have a documented record of two doses of MMR or other evidence of immunity.